 The results plotted in Fig. 8 overall show a poor correlation between human and model search times.
-Surprisingly however, the model appeared to find the target faster than humans in 3/4 of the images (points below the diagonal), despite the rather conservative scaling factors used to compare the model to human time.
-To make the model faster than humans in no more than half of the images, one would have to assume that humans shifted their gaze not faster than twice per second, which seems unrealistically slow under the circumstances of a speeded search task on a stationary, nonmasked scene.
-Even if eye movements were that slow, most probably humans would still shift covert attention at a much faster rate between two overt fixations.
+Surprisingly however, the model appeared to find the target faster than humans in 3/4 of the images (points below the diagonal), despite the rather conservative scaling factors used to compare model to human time.
+In order to make the model faster than humans in no more than half of the images, one would have to assume that humans shifted their gaze not faster than twice per second, which seems unrealistically slow under the circumstances of a speeded search task on a stationary, non-masked scene.
+Even if eye movements were that slow, most probably would humans still shift covert attention at a much faster rate between two overt fixations.

-3.2.4 Comparison to spatial frequency content models
+4.2.4.
+Comparison to spatial frequency content models